DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

-# Tutorial23 - Async Queues
+# Tutorial23 - Command Queues

-This tutorial demonstrates how to optimize rendering using multiple queues, also known as async compute.
+This tutorial demonstrates how to optimize rendering using multiple command queues, also known as async compute.

 ## Queues in desktop GPUs